joenio/holodev/README.md

 For example, in the `noosfero` directory, in the branch `master` it will create a container called `noosfero-master`:

-    ~ / Src / noosfero $ holodev create
+    ~/src/noosfero$ holodev create

 The container `noosfero-master` will be created with Debian Wheezy (default).
 If you wish to inform another version of Debian just use the `--release`:

-    ~ / Src / noosfero $ holodev create --release jessie
+    ~/src/noosfero$ holodev create --release jessie

 If you do not want to use the branch `git` to compose the container name, use option `--no-branch`:

-    ~ / Src / noosfero $ holodev create --no-branch
+    ~/src/noosfero$ holodev create --no-branch

 This will create a container called `noosfero`.

 ## Development

-`holodev` has a small test suite implemented based on `Shunit2`:
+`holodev` has a small test suite implemented based on `shunit2`:

 * http://github.com/kward/shunit2

 To run these tests you need to install `vagrant`,` virtualbox` and run the command `vagrant up`.
 In some cases you may need to install `Virtualbox-guest-utils` and perform the following:

     dpkg-reconfigure virtualbox-dkms

 Use the script `development-setup.sh` (as root or sudo) to install development dependencies on your system.

 ## Authors